AdobeDocs/experience-manager-65.en/help/assets/search-facets.md

 1. Click the [!DNL Experience Manager] logo, and then go to **[!UICONTROL Tools]** > **[!UICONTROL General]** > **[!UICONTROL Search Forms]**.
 1. From the Search Forms page, select **[!UICONTROL Assets Admin Search Rail]** and then click **[!UICONTROL Edit]** ![edit icon](assets/do-not-localize/aemassets_edit.png).
 1. In the Edit Search Form page, drag **[!UICONTROL Tags Predicate]** from the Select Predicate tab to the main pane.
 1. In the Settings tab, enter a placeholder text for the predicate.
-Specify the property name based on which the search is to be performed in the property field, for example *jcr:content/metadata/cq:tags*.
+Specify the property name based on which the search is to be performed in the property field, for example, *jcr:content/metadata/cq:tags*.
 Alternatively, you can select a node in CRXDE from the selection dialog.
 1. Configure the Root tags path property of this predicate to populate various tags in the Tags list.
 1. Select **[!UICONTROL Show match all tags option]** to search for assets that include all tags that you specify.